max-p-log-p/ViB/README.md

 Form labels can be understood in the following way: ^[ (link number) (action) (method) (enctype)^].

-^[5 www.google.com/search get data^]
+^[5 /search^] get application/x-www-form-urlencode

-The enctype values data and application/x-www-form-urlencode mean that the user should use --data-raw to send the form data.
+The enctype value application/x-www-form-urlencode or its absence means that the user should use --data-raw to send the form data.
 The enctype value multipart/form-data means that the user should use -F to send a file.
+The specific parameter to specify the file path will have a default value of the '@' character.

 Link labels can be understood in the following way: ^[ (link number) ^].